As part of my Postnatal Support service, I can help with:

 Imagine how reassured you would feel if when you came home from hospital I was there to settle you in and then again a day or two later to clean up the kitchen and rock the crying baby whilst you have a much needed shower!
 I relish the opportunity to use my specialist skills to help Mums, as well as providing affordable domestic help all within one service.
 Let me relieve some of the stress you may feel from multitasking, leaving you free to really enjoy your baby’s first weeks and months, instead of merely surviving them!
 I’ll also keep in touch regularly between visits so that I can answer any questions or worries: no question is a silly question!

-I generally only take on two regular clients at a time so that I can give you the quality support that you need.
+I generally only take on two-three regular clients at a time so that I can give you the quality support that you need.
 However, I can usually squeeze in visits to help Mums with breastfeeding emergencies for one or two visits at any time.
 I am kind, friendly, energetic, and straightforward.
 I’m not in the least bit intimidating and I work like a Trojan.

 What are the benefits of professional support during the Postnatal Period?